zheguang/Notebook/Kafka/would-kafka-offset-overflow.md

 This is analogous to how humans count more than ten fingers.
 When we count to more than ten, we run out of fingers, but we reuse the ten fingures, just remembering we're now counting how many passed ten.
 In other words, we use base `10`, then we can reuse the number `3` as in `3` and `13` and `23`.

 In summary, what happens if overflow occurs is:
-  1. Detection: Kafka detects offset overflow conditions
+  - Kafka detects offset overflow conditions
-  2. Segment Splitting: Automatically splits problematic segments
+  - Automatically splits problematic segments
-  3. Exception Handling: Throws specific overflow exceptions
+  - Throws specific overflow exceptions
-  4. Graceful Degradation: System continues operating with split segments
+  - System continues operating with split segments

 # References